-Last year, I teamed up with my colleague in Theater, Kyle Gillette, to create a new, co-taught course entitled Reimagining Tragedy,which combines my interests in the creative arts and creative pedagogy.
-By the end of the term, students were creating their own contemporary versions of Elektra, Oedipus, Thyestes, and more!
-This is part of Trinity’s newfound emphasis on “Creative Expression” as an essential component of the undergraduate curriculum.
-(It’s also super-cool.)
+This coming academic year, I will again team up with my colleague in Theater, Kyle Gillette, to offer a co-taught course entitled Reimagining Tragedy, a class that combines my interests in the creative arts and creative pedagogy.
+By the end of the term, students will create their own contemporary (and even hip) adapations of tragedies such as Elektra, Oedipus, Thyestes, and more!
+This is part of Trinity’s emphasis on “Creative Expression,” an essential component of our Pathways undergraduate curriculum.

 Lastly, I engage in 'public humanism' by publishing reviews of theater, cinema, and opera in the San Antonio Current; my most recent columns can be found here.